marcomer/SauceTool/README.md

 #### `SAUCE_Comment_read(const char* buffer, uint32_t n, SAUCE_CommentBlock* block, uint8_t nLines)`
-- From the first `n` bytes of a buffer, read `nLines` of a SAUCE CommentBlock into `block`.
+- From the first `n` bytes of a buffer, read at most `nLines` of a SAUCE CommentBlock into `block`.
 If the buffer does not contain a comment or the actual number of lines is less than `nLines`, then expect 0 lines or all lines to be read, respectively.

 ### Return Values